 Some may not benefit from LDN:

-As many cancer patients receive drug treatment for pain management during cancer treatment, LDN is not indicated for those prescribed opioid drugs such as morphine as the drug can behave as an antagonist to these types of medications.
+As many cancer patients receive drug therapy for pain management during cancer treatment, LDN is not indicated for those prescribed opioid drugs such as morphine as the drug can behave as an antagonist to these types of medications.
 Please consult with your practitioner to determine if LDN is appropriate for your condition.

 Cover image: Cover image by Allef Vinicius: https://unsplash.com/photos/zR7Js1a2JRs